gvwilson/sdxpy/src/lint/index.md

 -   Linters typically use the Visitor design pattern to find nodes of interest in an abstract syntax tree.
 -   Programs can modify a program's AST and then unparse it to create modified versions of the original program.
 -   Dynamic code modification is very powerful, but the technique can produce insecure and unmaintainable code.
-status: "awaiting revision"
+status: "revisions completed 2023-08-04"
 depends:
 -   check
 ---

-This book relies on about 2500 lines of Python to turn Markdown into HTML, fill in cross-references, and so on.
+This book relies on about 1800 lines of Python to turn Markdown into HTML, fill in cross-references, and so on.
 To keep that code readable,